Beautiful Bohin French Embroidery Needles,

 A Size Guide- * Like most items in the haberdashery system, the "sizing" is opposite to our normal counting system!

-However in the haberdashery system ( with needles, threads etc) .... the smaller the 'size' it is called - the larger it actually is!!
+However in the haberdashery system ( with needles, threads etc) .... the smaller the 'size' it is numbered, - the larger the needle actually is!!

 * Once you get your head around this it all makes sense!